 For groups of 15 or more, adult tickets are $9, senior tickets are $7 and youth tickets are $4.

 Special discounts are available for educators and education groups, military, Access Pass holders and more.
 View all discounts >>

-Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a maximum of 10 people daily, Wednesday through Sunday.
-Cost for these tours is included with site admission, but pre-registration is recommended by calling the site.
+Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a maximum of 10 people, Wednesday through Sunday.
+Cost for these timed, indoor tours is included with admission, but pre-registration is required by calling the site.
+Please arrive at least 10 minutes prior to your tour start time to avoid losing your place on the tour.
 The schedule is as follows:

 Self-guided tour of formal garden: All day

 Self-guided tours of the formal gardens or site grounds: All day